achuchulev/hello-py/README.md

-# hello-py
-Python script that prints hello
+# Python script that prints hello